-On September 13, 2019, an initial draft of the report was posted for Stakeholder comments.
+On September 13, 2019, an initial draft of the report was posted for stakeholder comments.

 This report reflects the collective opinion of the RISC membership regarding the priorities.
-The RISC reviewed and assembled information from ERO Enterprise stakeholders, policymakers, and focused subgroup work to develop an initial composite set of risk profiles.
-Further review and consolidation resulted in four high level risks: 1) Grid Transformation, 2) Extreme Natural Events, 3) Security Vulnerabilities, and 4) Critical Infrastructure Interdependencies.
-Below illustrates the encapsulation of the identified risks which are further detailed in the Risk Profiles section.
+The RISC reviewed and assembled information from ERO Enterprise stakeholders and policymakers and focused subgroup work to develop an initial composite set of risk profiles.
+Further review and consolidation resulted in four high level risks: Grid Transformation, Extreme Natural Events, Security Risks, and Critical Infrastructure Interdependencies.
+The image below illustrates the encapsulation of the identified risks that are further detailed in the Risk Profiles section.